sebas673/Twitter-Sentiment-Analysis/README.md

 To turn off venv:<br/>
 deactivate

-Once you're in the venv you can cd into django_project and download the requirements <br/>
+Once you're in the venv you can cd into Twitter-Sentiment-Analysis and download the requirements <br/>
 pip install -r requirements.txt

 The command to run the server is <br/>